fontello/fontello/support/font-templates/README.txt

   no needs to manually edit files, just override old version with archive content.
 See fontello source codes for example.

-- *-base64-woff.css - basic file, but with embedded WOFF font, to avoid firefox CORS issues, when fonts are hosted on the separate domain.
-We strongly recommend to resolve this issue by proper server headers.
-But if you don't mind, or wish fast and dirty solution - this hack is for you.
+- *-embedded.css - basic css file, but with embedded WOFF font, to avoid CORS issues in Firefox and IE9+, when fonts are hosted on the separate domain.
+  We strongly recommend to resolve this issue by `Access-Control-Allow-Origin` server headers.
+But if you ok with dirty hack - this file is for you.
+Note, that data url moved to separate @font-face to avoid problems with <IE9, when string is too long.

 - animate.css - use it to get ideas about spinner rotation animation.